benjaminmgre/immunomeAnalyzeR/README.md

 Note: Please be patient running for the first time, the required R libraries will need some time to download and install.

 ### Example output
+_Example 1: Barplot visualization of key cytokine modules from patient with Interferonopathy_
-![Example 1: Barplot visualization of key cytokine modules from patient with Interferonopathy](images/exampleImage1.png)
+![Example 1: Barplot visualization of key cytokine modules from patient with Interferonopathy](images/exampleImage1.png) _Example 2: Alternative spiderplot visualization of example 1_
-![Example 2: Alternative spiderplot visualization of example 1](images/exampleImage2.png)
+![Example 2: Alternative spiderplot visualization of example 1](images/exampleImage2.png) _Example 3: Control sample barplot visualization of key cytokine modules_
-![Example 3: Control sample barplot visualization of key cytokine modules](images/exampleImage3.png)
+![Example 3: Control sample barplot visualization of key cytokine modules](images/exampleImage3.png) _Example 4: Barplot visualization of immune cell modules from patient with Interferonopathy_
 ![Example 4: Barplot visualization of immune cell modules from patient with Interferonopathy](images/exampleImage4.png)

 ### Questions?